AI Curiosity: Unlock Success with Clarity

 The solution isn't fewer rules or slower innovation.
 It's precision in guidance that enables bold exploration.

-In Naval Aviation, we solved this exact problem decades ago with the introduction of NATOPS (Naval Air Training and Operating Procedures Standardization).
+In Naval Aviation, every mission began with Operational Risk Management.
+This systematic approach to identifying, assessing, and mitigating risks while maintaining mission effectiveness meant we didn't avoid risk; we understood it, planned for it, and managed it intentionally.
 In my first career as a helicopter pilot in the United States Marine Corps, logging over 2000 flight hours across 3 combat deployments, we demonstrated day after day that complex operations in dynamic environments demand a framework to eliminate ambiguity while enabling judgment and innovation.

-Applied to AI governance, this framework transforms paralyzing questions like “Am I allowed to use AI for this?” into confident action: “Is this a WARNING, CAUTION, or EXPLORE situation?”
+Applied to AI governance, we can use these dimensions to create Risk Assessment Codes (RACs) that transform paralyzing questions like "Am I allowed to use AI for this?" into confident risk navigation: "What's my RAC level for this AI application?"

 Flying casualty evacuation missions in Iraq taught me that clarity saves lives.
 When we were racing the clock with critically wounded Marines aboard, there was no time for procedural ambiguity – there was plenty of real uncertainty that demanded our judgment and decisiveness.